-To protect Australia from pest incursions, the Department of Agriculture and Water Resources requires methyl bromide fumigations to be performed on a variety of imported goods and packaging material.
+To protect Australia from pest incursions, the Department of Agriculture, Water and the Environment requires methyl bromide fumigations to be performed on a variety of imported goods and packaging material.

 Where a potential or confirmed fumigation failure from a non- Australian Fumigation Accreditation Scheme (AFAS)country is detected, the department follows the following procedure:

 - The offending company is placed on the ‘under investigation’ or ‘suspended’ treatment providers listfor their country, as appropriate.